mjeffryes/codeclass/week5/extend_connect_4.md

 this exercise we will extend our code to play a few more games.
 In the process, we will see how to use and inherit from simpler classes to extend their capabilities.

 Note: You'll need a completed `Board` class from the Connect Four exercise.
-I will provide one in class that you can use if you did not have time to finish yesterday.
+If you did not have time to finish that exercise use [one from the solutions directory](solutions/connect4/board.py).

 ## Varying how many pieces in a row we look for